US Adds 1.8 Million Jobs in a Sign That Hiring Has Weakened

 Though the unemployment rate fell last month from 11.1% to 10.2%, that level still exceeds the highest rate during the 2008-2009 Great Recession.

 “The progress is encouraging, but let’s not lose sight of where we currently are,” said Nick Bunker, economic research director at the jobs website Indeed.
-“By both the unemployment rate and the cumulative hit to employment, the current labor market crisis is worse than the Great Recession. ...
-Until the virus is under control, a full and sustained recovery will remain out of reach.”
+“By both the unemployment rate and the cumulative hit to employment, the current labor market crisis is worse than the Great Recession."

+Much evidence suggests that the pandemic's damage to the economy will take longer to mend than was envisioned in the spring.
+Back then, the widespread hope was that temporarily shutting down the economy would defeat the virus, after which businesses could quickly reopen and call back their laid-off workers.

+Those recalls are still happening, and they accounted for the bulk of July's job gain.
+But the resurgence of the virus in much of the country has reversed some re-openings and likely made it harder for many people to get back to work.
+Nearly half the unemployed have been jobless for 15 weeks or more, up from just one-tenth in May.
+And the number of Americans who say their job losses are permanent was flat last month despite the hiring gain.

+The proportion of Americans who are either working or looking for work also slipped to 61.4%, down 2 percentage points from February.
+That signals that the job gains of the past few months haven't encouraged many people to start seeking work.

-The report suggests that high unemployment and shriveled incomes for many households will remain an issue through the November elections and a potential threat to President Donald Trump's re-election prospects.
-Congressional Democrats are pushing for more government stimulus, including an extension of a now-expired $600 weekly federal unemployment benefit.
-Senate Republicans are seeking to reduce that unemployment payment in any extension.
-The White House also opposes further aid for state and local governments, another key Democratic demand.
+Friday's report suggested, too, that high unemployment and shriveled incomes for many households will remain an issue through the November elections and a potential threat to President Donald Trump's re-election prospects.

+Many economists are urging Congress to extend various forms of economic aid to sustain a recovery.
+A supplemental $600 weekly federal unemployment payment expired last week.
+House Democrats have voted to extend it through July, while Senate Republicans want to reduce it to $200.
+An eviction moratorium for federally subsidized housing has also ended.
+Both sides have agreed to another $1,200 stimulus payment but are deadlocked on whether to provide more aid to state and local governments.

+The talks between the two sides are on the brink of collapse, even though they had hoped to strike a deal as soon as Friday.

 July’s job gain was much lower than June’s 4.8 million and May’s 2.7 million.
 Hiring weakened last month in a range of industries.
-Manufacturing added just 26,000 jobs, less than one-tenth its June gain.
-Restaurants, bars, hotels and entertainment venues gained 592,000, just one-quarter of their June increase.
-Retailers added 258,000 jobs, down from more than 800,000 in June.
+Manufacturing added just 26,000 jobs, less than one-tenth of its June gain.
+And some industries not directly affected by the pandemic, such as banking, cut jobs.

 The economy has since started to grow again, and many economists have forecast a solid rebound in the July-September quarter, though not nearly enough to offset the second quarter’s dizzying fall.